If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Highly active – Children who are very active are among the most susceptible in experiencing Sever’s disease, because of the stress and tension placed on their feet.

 If you have any questions, please feel free to contact one of our offices located in Fairhope, Brewton, and Atmore, AL .
-We offer the newest diagnostic and treatment technologies for all your foot injuries.
+We offer the newest diagnostic and treatment technologies for all your foot and ankle injuries.

 Read more about Sever's Disease